tjohns0n/GDELT-Visualization/README.md

 # CS 455 Term Project
+by Chris Westerman, Thomas Shaw, and Tanner Johnson

 ## Better Governing with Data Science

 Our project analyzes the GDELT event dataset to provide visualizations depicting any country's relationship with every other country in the world over a given time frame.